J-Siu/yt-toolbox/README.md

   -v, --verbose               Verbose
       --version               version for go-yt-toolbox

-Use "go-yt-toolbox [command] --help" for more information about a command.
+Use "yt-toolbox [command] --help" for more information about a command.
 ```